 How is your website performing?
 We should all be asking this question on a regular basis, any time changes are made to our sites and as new competitors or alternative products emerge.
-That's where website analytics come in.
+The best web experts will tell you that that's where web analytics tools come in.

 Website analytics programs can help us find the answers you need.
 There are lots of tools on the market today that demonstrate how users find our sites, what they click on, which pages they view, and how long they stay on a page or our sites altogether before moving on.

 In this guide, we’ll explore some of the most helpful solutions.

 Where do I start?

 One of the best ways to start learning about your web traffic is to set up Google Analytics‘ suite of tools.
 This free tool builds reports that help you answer your core questions about your web traffic and observe trends and patterns over time.

 The great thing about this tool is the breadth of information it provides.
 With a few simple clicks, you can discover the number of people visiting your site and how many pages people view per session.
 You can learn about the demographics of your users and the technologies they use to experience your site.
 You can even see if your call-to-action options are pulling their weight and helping you attain your goals.